blac-byte/Notes-Anandhu-/Main Notes/HTML/Buttons.md

 As you might remember from the very end of [[HTML intro]], this is the syntax for a button
  ```<button>  Button  </button>```

- If you look at the title you would see that it also is a button.
+ If you look at the title a bit more closely. you would see that it also is a button.

 # References